Wonderful Wanderings

 New Bridge Street, Newcastle upon Tyne

-North of the city center lies Exhibition Park where a lot of Newcastle events are held.
-Striking about this park is that it's home to a brewery, the Wylam Brewery, which resides in a Palace of Arts.
-I couldn't go in, though, as there was a wedding happening.
+North of the city center lies Exhibition Park, where many Newcastle events are held.
+What’s striking about this park is its home to the Wylam Brewery, which resides in a Palace of Arts.
+I couldn't go in, though, as a wedding was happening.

-The Town Moor right behind Exhibition Park is where to go in Newcastle to see the sunset as it lies higher than the rest of the city, offering a great view of it.
+The Town Moor, right behind Exhibition Park, is where to go in Newcastle to see the sunset as it lies higher than the rest of the city, offering a great view.

 Palace of Arts Exhibition Park, Claremont Rd, Newcastle upon Tyne